jonluca/RideShare-Trip-Stats/README.md

 ## Note

 Currency conversion for total spent and averages are currently done using a locally cached conversion chart.
-It uses exchange rates as of 12/27/2018.
+It uses exchange rates as of 2/3/2018.
 These will slowly become incorrect, and may need updating.

+They were taken from https://www.xe.com/currencytables/?from=USD.
+Copy the column and use the following regex replace to update.

+The regex for matching is `(.*)?	(.*)?	(.*)	(.*)`.
+Replace with `"$1":"$4",` and place in `rates` key within `currency.json`.